Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

-Compartment syndrome: Our client had successful surgery for a heart condition but post-surgery he felt pain in his leg which increased in intensity throughout a period of hours.
-The condition was eventually diagnosed as compartment syndrome and fasciotomy surgery was eventually undertaken to relive the claimant’s symptoms.
-Due to the delay in identifying and treating the compartment syndrome, our client sustained long term damage to his leg/vascular system.
-Liability was accepted by the hospital and a six figure compensation award was recovered on behalf of our client.
+Compartment syndrome: our client had successful surgery for a heart condition but post-surgery he felt pain in his leg which increased in intensity over a period of hours.
+The condition was eventually diagnosed as compartment syndrome and fasciotomy surgery was eventually undertaken to relieve the claimant’s symptoms.
+Due to the delay in identifying and treating the compartment syndrome, our client sustained long-term damage to his leg/vascular system.
+Liability was accepted by the hospital and a six-figure compensation award was recovered on behalf of our client.

-Failure to diagnose lung cancer: The hospital failed to diagnose a cancerous lung tumor which resulted in unnecessary suffering and premature death.
+Failure to diagnose lung cancer: the hospital failed to diagnose a cancerous lung tumour which resulted in unnecessary suffering and premature death.
 We acted on behalf of the Estate and pursued a significant dependency claim following the hospital’s earlier breach of duty.
 It was an extremely complex case which required ten experts to provide evidence.

-The progress of a medical negligence claim sometimes seems slow, but this is because they can be so complicated.
+The progress of a medical negligence claim sometimes seems slow, but this is because it can be so complicated.
 Often reports need to be obtained from medical specialists to assess the impact of injuries on individuals.
-There may also be time needed to assess the long term effects of any injury.
+There may also be time needed to assess the long-term effects of any injury.

 The key is to ensure that as a victim you are adequately compensated for the care you will need.